-Intuipath® Finger Labyrinth and Brain Synchrony Interview by Tina Christensen
+Intuipath® Finger Labyrinth and Brain Synchrony

 As the Alpha state is achieved, there is a corresponding increase in the balance between left and right hemispheres of the brain.

 Neal went on to explain that this allows the whole brain greater ability to organize sensory information, leading to greater adaptive responses by the individual.
 This is called brain synchrony (Fehmi & Fritz, 1980).